timdawes/PaediatricPH/README.md

 # PaediatricPH
 ## Project Description
-This repository contains code written to analyse perioperative data from patients with idiopathic pulmonary arterial hypertension (IPAH).
-The goal of the project is to improve risk stratification of these patients based on echocardiography data.
+This repository contains code to accompany the paper "Pre-operative echocardiography for risk stratification of children with idiopathic pulmonary arterial hypertension undergoing general anesthesia for cardiac catheterization".

 For more details please contact Tim Dawes at Timothy.Dawes [at] gosh.nhs.uk